saadpasta/developerFolio/README.md

 </p>

-Just change `src/porfolio.js` to get your personal portfolio .
+Just change `src/portfolio.js` to get your personal portfolio .
 Feel free to use it as-is or customize it as much as you want.
-Please refer to the note about emoji [here](#change-and-customize-every-section-according-to-your-need).

 But if you want to **contribute** and make this much better for other developer have a look at [Issues](https://github.com/saadpasta/developerFolio/issues).